Personal Injury Attorney Fees, Case Costs, and Referrals – PI

 Case Costs

 Case costs are different from attorney fees.
 They are expenses incurred in handling your case.
 For example, an injury case needs medical records.
-The lawyer orders your medical records, reviews them, and uses them as part of your case; there is no charge for that.
+The lawyer orders the medical records, reviews them, and uses them as part of the case; there is no charge for that.
 The doctor, however, charges for a copy of the records; that charge is a case cost.
 The client is responsible for eventually paying this case cost.

 Some lawyers want clients to pay costs in advance, some want costs paid as the case proceeds, and some will advance costs until the end of the case when money is awarded.
 Good lawyers recover money for the client in almost every case.
 When they advance costs for a client, they are repaid out of the money they make the insurance company pay you.

-Information and Legal Services
+Information and Referrals

 Meet Our Personal Injury Attorney